-The 2015 edition of NFPA 70E (the major industrial standard for safe electrical work in the United States) defines three protective boundaries around electrical equipment.
-One of the boundaries, called the Arc Flash Boundary, is based on the expected Incident Energy from an arc flash, and is intended to protect workers from burns if such an accident occurs.
+NFPA 70E is the major industrial standard for safe electrical work in the United States.
+It defines three protective boundaries around electrical equipment.
+One of the boundaries, called the Arc Flash Boundary, is based on the expected incident energy from an arc flash, and is intended to protect workers from burns if such an accident occurs.
 The other two are the Limited Approach Boundary and the Restricted Approach Boundary, which are based on the voltage of the equipment, and are intended to protect workers from electric shock.

 Arc Flash Protection